A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 There are a few things to look for when choosing a bracelet or necklace to make into a new necklace:

-- You want to choose a bracelet or necklace with movable links that bends around your wrist like a watch band (see photo above for example).
-Do not choose a cuff or solid one piece bracelet.
+- Movable Links: You want to choose a bracelet or necklace with movable links that bends around your wrist like a watch band (see photo above for example).
+Do not choose a cuff or solid one-piece bracelet.
 Your moving bracelet or necklace will have to sit around the back of your neck and serve as a hanging band for your new necklace.

-- Choose a bracelet or necklace that has a loop or ring at each end to which you can attach beads.
+- End Loops or Rings: Choose a bracelet or necklace that has a loop or ring at each end to which you can attach beads.

-- Be careful not to choose a bracelet or necklace with any sharp edges or points.
+- No Sharp Edges: Be careful not to choose a bracelet or necklace with any sharp edges or points.
 Again, this piece will be hanging around your neck, and you will want it to be comfortable.

 Materials for Making Your New Necklace

-- beading wire - available at most craft and bead stores.
+- Beading wire: This is available at most craft and bead stores.
 I use this .024 inch wire because it's what I have on hand.
 Just make sure your beading wire will fit through the holes in your beads.

-- three jump rings (not shown, but one should be larger than the other two) - for more information about jump rings, visit my beading tutorial link above.
+- Three jump rings: These are not shown in the photo above, but one should be larger than the other two.
+(For more information about jump rings, visit my beading tutorial link above.)

 How to Make a New Necklace From an Old Bracelet or Link Necklace